uptonking/note4yaoo/dev/note-fwk-web-blog.md

 - Note that this technique is not necessarily incompatible with the virtual DOM approach: tools like Preact Signals and Million show that you can have a hybrid system.

 - Cloning DOM trees
 - For a long time, the collective wisdom in JavaScript frameworks was that the fastest way to render the DOM is to create and mount each DOM node individually.
-In other words, you use APIs like `createElement`,         `setAttribute`, and `textContent` to build the DOM piece-by-piece
+In other words, you use APIs like `createElement/setAttribute/textContent` to build the DOM piece-by-piece
 - One alternative is to just shove a big ol’ HTML string into `innerHTML` and let the browser parse it for you
   - This naïve approach has a big downside: if there is any dynamic content in your HTML (for instance, red instead of blue), then you would need to parse HTML strings over and over again.
   - Plus, you are blowing away the DOM with every update, which would reset state such as the value of `<input>`s.